YuanqiCao/StockAnalysis/README.md

 # StockAnalysis

-Introduction: Basically creating different realistic variables relating to the stock markets and analyze their potential, concluding which one is best for the user's current situation.
+Introduction: Basically an application lets the user hand select a few stocks that are interested by themself and input stocks into the program.
+The program will also ask the user for some personal information such as income or assets.
+The AnalysisCalculator will then calculate which stocks are best suited for the investor based on risk and reward balance.

-*just started xd
+* I just started coding but...this is the plan